open-ephys/ephys-course/source/Materials/exday2.rst

   .. image:: ../_static/images/EEA/eea_fig-38.png
     :align: center

   2B.
-Now measure the output with the oscilloscope at the points marked by red arrows in the image below, and complete the first column of the table below:
+Now measure the output with the oscilloscope and complete the first column of the table below:

   .. list-table::
      :width: 80%